 Here the imagery is slightly more comical, as Plath calls to mind an overripe piece of fruit meandering down the street on leg-like vines.
 Again, this line is drawing attention to the aesthetics of pregnancy.
-The swollen belly becomes an oversized melon, with slender, twig like legs holding up the added baby weight.
+The swollen belly becomes an oversized melon, with slender, twig-like legs holding up the added baby weight.

-On a deeper level, fruit is the by-product of reproduction.
+On a deeper level, the fruit is the by-product of reproduction.
 The tree is pollinated; its buds swell into juicy fruit, full of its young, in the form of seeds.

 Line Four: O red fruit, ivory, fine timbers!

 Here the metaphor from the previous line is continued and expanded on.
-The “red fruit” likely refers to Plath’s daughter, growing, ripening by the minute in the red flesh of her mothers womb.
+The “red fruit” likely refers to Plath’s daughter, growing, ripening by the minute in the red flesh of her mother’s womb.

 “Ivory” could be a reference to Plath’s skin, and the “fine timbers” would be her legs.
 The poet was known, in part, for being beautiful, after all.
-In this line, I imagine Plath looking down, skin stretched tightly over her belly like a melon’s rind, her legs dwarfed, twig like.
+In this line, I imagine Plath looking down, skin stretched tightly over her belly like a melon’s rind, her legs dwarfed, twig-like.
 Perhaps the poet felt like the trunk of a tree weighed down with fruit.

-In line 5, Plath refers to herself to a loaf of bread, growing larger by the moment.
+In line 5, Plath refers to herself as a loaf of bread, growing larger by the moment.
 This metaphor is particularly apt for a couple of reasons.
 First, like bread, pregnant women, and their fetuses, undergo a number of changes.
 They grow, change shape, and become more complex on a cellular level.

 The second reason this is an appropriate metaphor is the yeast.
-An integral part of the bread making process, yeast is, in fact, alive.
+An integral part of the bread-making process, yeast is, in fact, alive.
 It is a living thing suspended inside the bread making it grow, transforming it from the inside out, just as a woman is transformed by the life growing inside of her.